DreymaR/BigBagKbdTrixTMK/docs/README.md

-DreymaR's Big Bag of Keyboard Tricks for USB/TMK
+DreymaR's Big Bag of Keyboard Tricks for TMK/USB
 ================================================

-For general info on the Big Bag of Tricks, consult the [Big Bag pages][BBoT]. <br>
+For general info on the Big Bag of Keyboard Tricks, consult the [**Big Bag of Tricks**][BBoT] pages. <br>
 Select the controller platform icon to make the purple info boxes show relevant info for controllers and USB-2-USB devices.

+This README is based on the now outdated [Colemak Forum BigBag for TMK topic][BBTU].
 <br><br>

 ---